 Follow these tips when pollen counts are high:

-Don’t hang clothes or sheets outside to dry.
+- Don’t hang clothes or sheets outside to dry on days that have a high pollen index.

 Get Help if You Need It